 What will the new system mean for the students?

 The aim is, in the long term, to offer the University’s students a uniform digital teaching environment for both campus and distance courses.
-There will be a successive introduction of the new LMS, hand in hand with an initiative in skills development for the University’s teachers.
+There will be a successive introduction of the new LMS.

 When is the new system to be introduced?

-The introduction will start in the Autumn semester of 2017 and continue for a couple of years to ensure full support for all users.
+The introduction will start in the Spring semester of 2018 and continue for a couple of years to ensure full support for all users.

 What is it expected to cost?